-(To take a screenshot on a Mac, see here.)
+(To take a screenshot on Windows 10, see here, or on MacOS, see here.)

 Windows has an in-built ability to take a “capture” of the current screen as a bitmap image.
 This can be useful for troubleshooting, or constructing training notes and so on because the image can be pasted directly into a word processing, image editing or email program.

 - Set up the screen so it shows what you want.

 Hint: it is sometimes handy to include the mouse cursor in the image, or to exclude it from the image.
 Move the mouse cursor into or out of position as required.

 - To capture the entire desktop, press the key PrtScr (PrintScreen).

 To capture only the contents of the foreground window, press Alt-PrtScr.